Taunton School was founded in 1847 and its non-conformist foundation and attitude is as relevant today as it was then.

 In 1907, William Henry Wills, 1st Baron Winterstoke, sponsored the construction of the Chapel, which to this day still plays a key role in the school’s community.

-In 1973 Taunton School became one of the first co-educational independent schools by welcoming both boys and girls.
+In 1971 the sixth form was opened to girls and in 1976 Taunton School became one of the first fully co-educational independent schools by welcoming both boys and girls throughout the school.
 Fast-forward to the present day and approximately 50% of our pupils are girls.

 Our 56-acre campus now houses the Nursery and Pre-Prep, the Preparatory School, the Senior School, Taunton School International Middle School and Taunton School International.